fortanix/integrations-examples/mongodb-csfle-integration/README.md

 Configure Fortanix DSM as the KMIP provider.

 ### Generate a Data Encryption Key (DEK) and Customer Master Key(CMK):
 Generate a DEK using ClientEncryptionSettings.
-This will also generate a CMK and imports it to Fortanix.
+This will also generate a CMK and import into Fortanix DSM for persistent storage.
+Fortanix DSM can be used later for managing and retrieving this key.
 Save the DEK ID as a Base64-encoded string for schema validation.

 ### Define JSON Schema: